deepflowio/docs/translate/translated/02-ce-install/03-single-k8s.md

 Note:

-- Use helm --set global.storageClass to specify storageClass
+- Use helm --set global.storageClass to specify the storageClass
 - Use helm --set global.replicas to specify the number of replicas for deepflow-server and clickhouse
-- We recommend saving the contents of helm's `--set` parameter in a separate yaml file.
-Refer to the chapter [Advanced Config](../best-practice/server-advanced-config/).
+- We recommend saving the contents of the helm `--set` parameters in a separate yaml file, refer to the [Advanced Configuration](../best-practice/server-advanced-config/) section.

 # Download deepflow-ctl

-Deepflow-ctl is a command-line tool for managing DeepFlow.
-It's recommended to download it to the K8s Node where deepflow-server is located for future use.
+deepflow-ctl is a command-line tool for managing DeepFlow.
+It is recommended to download it to the K8s Node where deepflow-server is located for subsequent use:

 ```bash
 curl -o /usr/bin/deepflow-ctl https://deepflow-ce.oss-cn-beijing.aliyuncs.com/bin/ctl/stable/linux/$(arch | sed 's|x86_64|amd64|' | sed 's|aarch64|arm64|')/deepflow-ctl